Financial Grants

 How Mortgage Loan Work

 Once the borrower successfully finishes the payments, the property will no longer be collateral.
-The property becomes collateral to secure the loan from the lender.
+The property becomes collateral to secure the loan of the lender.

 Types of Mortgage Loans

-Mortgage Loans come in different types.
+Mortgage Loans come within different types.
 Refer to the list below for the types of mortgage loans.

 Fixed-Rate Mortgages